Revelation 1:19

 Jesus had one more compliment to give to

 the Ephesians.
-He said in Rev. 2:6, "But this
+He said in Revelation 2:6, "But

-thou hath, that thou hatest the deeds of the Nicolaitanes which I also
+this thou hath, that thou hatest the deeds of the Nicolaitanes which I also hate."
+This is one of

-hate."
-This is one of the places in the Bible where you really need
+the places in the Bible where you really need to know the meaning of one of the

-to know the meaning of one of the words in the Greek language in order to
+words in the Greek language in order to understand the verse.
+Jesus commended

-not like the deeds of the Nicolaitanes.
-Literally the word "nicolaitane" means to conquer the
+the believers in Ephesus because they did not like the deeds of the Nicolaitanes.
+Literally the word "nicolaitane" means to conquer the people or to rule

-people or to rule the people.
-One of the most important doctrines of the church
+the people.
+One of the most important doctrines of the church is the equality

 Something happened very early in the groups

-of believers, even in the city of Ephesus, that became an enemy to the concept
+of believers even in the city of Ephesus, that became an enemy to the concept

 of the equality of the believers.
-People rose up who wanted to conquer, to
+People rose up who

-dominate, and to control the people of God.
-It’s not only pastors of churches
+wanted to conquer, to dominate, and to control the people of God.
+It is not

-who have made this mistake, but it is also deacons and other members of the
+only pastors of churches who have made this mistake, but it is also deacons and

-church, including some women.
-This desire to rule and control an organization
+other members of the church, including some women.
+This desire to rule and

-is found everywhere in the human race, but it’s not supposed to exist among the
+control an organization is found everywhere in the human race,

-people of God.
-Jesus said that he hated the deeds of the Nicolaitanes.
-Some
+hated the deeds of the Nicolaitanes.
+Some churches

-churches have welcomed them and accepted them.
+have welcomed them and accepted them.

 The last thing that Jesus has to say to the